Playground Surface Options for Schools and Parks

 - On top of that should be a layer of Geotextile (filter) cloth, adding reinforcement and separation, enhancing water movement, and retarding soil movement

-- Next is a layer of loose-fill surfacing material; this layer should also include embed impact-attenuating mats for areas where displacement is likely
+- Next is a layer of loose-fill surfacing material; this layer should also include embedded impact-attenuating mats for areas where displacement is likely

 For all surfacing materials, you should request information from ASTM F1292, which specifies the critical height ratings and depth/ height ratios, from the manufacturer or supplier.
 The critical height rating is the fall height below which a life-threatening head injury would not be expected to occur.
 From this information and the fall height of the equipment, the proper material depth can be established.